deeplearning4j/deeplearning4j/README.md

         <version>0.0.1-SNAPSHOT</version>
        </dependency>

-From here, you need to pick an implementation suitable for your needs.
-This can be either jblas for native or cuda for GPUs.
+From there, you need to pick a suitable implementation.
+This can be either Jblas for native or Cuda for GPUs.

 Jblas: